 Source states the company the genomic data was generated by or that the data was migrated (transferred) over from the old GEDmatch site.
 The ability to pull from different DNA testing kits one of the original benefits of GEDmatch.
 If a user wants to search for family members, they do not have to buy both Ancestry and 23andMe kits.
 The user can search through all uploaded DNA data regardless of the DNA testing service.

 The “Overlap” column describes how many SNPs were actually compared.
 This is not performed for migrated kits.
 The new genesis system does not need the kits to have tested the same exact SNPs in order to say that two individuals are related.
 However, more SNPs that directly match means more certainty in the match.

 How to iterate with GEDmatch

 A lot of the fun of GEDmatch is being able to look at the connections between people.
 If enough of your relatives have uploaded their data, you can find them, see which are related to each other, and build out your family tree.
 Once you have found the kit numbers of people related to you, you can perform any analysis on that individual that you would have done on yourself.
 This can allow you to pinpoint where different parts of your heritage came from.

-Even if you don’t have any close relatives, you can find kit numbers of strangers and find their family connections and learn about their heritage.
+Even if you don’t have any close relatives, you can find kit numbers of strangers and find their family connections and learn about their family history and heritage.
 This can be enjoyable in a nosey way but, remember, anyone else can do the same with your data.